terramate-io/terramate/docs/dependency-management.md

 stack will be aborted.

-## What About Version Selection ?

-TODO: Handle terrastack version selection like modules define Terraform versions?
-When actually running apply (terraform apply), how would different terraform version requirements be handled?
-Enforce the same Terraform version?
-Fail?

-Usually, stacks have a fixed/pinned Terraform version, since they apply changes, but then running multiple stacks with **terraform run** using terrastack would require all stacks to pin the exact same terraform version, or it will fail for stacks with different versions.

-This is not related only to dependencies, but dependencies also introduce the idea of applying multiple stacks on one go (terrastack list + terraform run has the same problem).

 ## What About Cycles ?

 If any cycles are detected on the dependency graph this will be